 Lockable access.
 Any storage with a locked door or gate will raise the bar for those looking for a quick snatch.

 Ground anchor.
 Look for a place that has a solid concrete floor.
 This will allow you to install a floor anchor or ground anchor.
-Using g ground anchor to lock your ATV in place is one of the most effective ways of preventing ATV theft.
+Using a ground anchor to lock your ATV in place is one of the most effective ways of preventing ATV theft.

 Security system.
-Whether installing a security cam, using a security service, or having a guard dog on a leash, the key is ensuring the ATV is not left unsupervised for longer periods.
+Whether installing a security cam, using a security service, or having a guard dog on a leash, the key is ensuring the ATV is not left unsupervised for extended periods.
 If the thief knows there is a chance of being noticed, they might reconsider and go elsewhere.

 Related: 13 Effective Tips to Prevent ATV Theft